+At Resonance, we’ve always valued in-person meetings to build the trust, buy-in, and consensus necessary for cross-sector partnerships and collaborative solutions.
 Pre-COVID-19, our team regularly engaged in weeks-long, on-the-ground assessments, with face-to-face meetings with hundreds of companies and potential partners.
 We facilitated multi-day collaborative workshops to help diverse stakeholders co-design new solutions and partnerships.
 And we led participatory trainings around the world for USAID and private sector participants.

 1. Focus on Essential Objectives to Keep Meetings Efficient

 For this, Clayton found the virtual transition helpful.
 While co-creating the agenda for a virtual workshop, she describes that “everyone intuitively understood that the agenda needed to be shortened and streamlined to keep attention and achieve the stated outcomes.”
-In this way, the transition to the virtual world provides opportunity for us to rethink and then focus.
+In this way, the transition to the virtual world provides an opportunity for us to rethink and then focus.

 2. Communicate Strategically in Smaller Bursts

-Says Scott Yetter, a Senior Advisor of Collaborating, Learning, and Adapting (CLA) with the PIVOT program: “We used to have these intensive weeks, where we’d throw all of the participants together for a few days, and then they would all disappear.
-And there was very little contact in between.
-Now we can have it be more incremental.”
-A good workshop designer stays in touch with the realities of participants: “We are having to work ourselves into their rhythm as they negotiate what it’s like to work from home and to work with teams that are increasingly physically spread out,” reflects Pickard.
+A good workshop designer stays in touch with the realities of participants.
+They need to place themselves into their rhythm and schedules as they negotiate what it’s like to work from home and to work with teams that are increasingly physically spread out.
 These days, participants have less headspace to commit to a long, intensive workshop or meeting, so make the most of the new reality by hosting brief meetings more often.
-Overall, this iterative format creates a more active, continuous relationship with participants.
-This approach can help ensure that participants act on the workshop outcomes and get things done between and after key sessions.
-Formed and refined in the everyday, the outputs of iterative, virtual workshops can be more realistic and achievable.

 3. Create Clear Structure, and Stay Grounded in the Process